 I think however these incidents have given me the opportunity to spend more time by myself and living my life without worrying about what others are going to do.
-By spending more time alone I get the chance to re-examine my thoughts and outs and ideas while also letting me figure out the types of people I want to be around.
+By spending more time alone I get the chance to re-examine my thoughts and ideas while also letting me figure out the types of people I want to be around.
 This could definitely be seen as a blessing in disguise.

 As you could probably tell this series will have more of a stream of consciousness feel to it.
 Not every one of my posts will be this “deep” but they will be focused on college life so I can begin to feel like the first part of my title’s byline is true.
 If you want to read more about my thoughts in college, you should definitely follow my blog because I don’t really have a set schedule for this series other than Fridays.
 Thank you so much for stopping by feel free to leave a comment below and come back Monday for a new fashion related post!